 Hello, dear friend!
 Did you know that almost all modern browsers like Google Chrome™, Microsoft Edge™, Firefox, and Opera have the ability to store megabytes of private data onto your computer's hard disk, also known as client-side data storage?

-This means when you go to a website, it can use your computer's hard drive as a client-side storage to store any data type, including sensitive private data like credit card information, health records, current location, your login data, IP, website you have visited from, how many times you've visited a website and when, collect any data and track your activity across the web.
+This means when you go to a website, it can use your computer's hard drive as client-side storage to store any data type—including sensitive private data such as your credit card information, health records, current location, log-in data and IP address, as well as websites you have visited, how many times you've visited them, and when — collect any data, and track your activity across the web.

-Every day new bugs are discovered in web browsers, criminals are constantly improving their technology, finding new vulnerabilities.
-This immediately begs the question, what I can do to protect my private data from leakage?
-I see at least two real-life solutions that would really work, either encrypt all sensitive data or just wipe that data on a regular basis.
-No data, No Worries.
+Every day new bugs are discovered in web browsers, and criminals are constantly improving their technology, finding new vulnerabilities.
+This immediately begs the question "What I can do to protect my private data from leakage?"
+We see at least two real-life solutions that would really work — either encrypt all sensitive data or just wipe out that data on a regular basis.
+No data, no worries.

-Here you can find useful tips and tricks on how to increase your computer's security and protect your private data.
-How to make browsing, chatting, banking and shopping online a bit safe and secure experience for you.
-How to clean your computer system and make your computer run faster.
+Here, you can find useful tips and tricks on how to increase your computer's security and protect your private data, how to make browsing, chatting, banking, and shopping online a bit more of a safe and secure experience, and how to clean your computer system and make your computer run faster.